juanmas-hub/Minesweeper/README.md

 Minesweeper is a logic-based game where the objective is to clear a minefield without detonating any mines.
 This project replicates the classic game experience with a user-friendly and graphical interface.
 ## Installation

-To run this project, you will need to install and configure SDL2 and a c++ compiler.
+To run this project, you will need to install and configure SDL2 and a C++ compiler.
 Here are the basic steps:

 1. **Install SDL2**:
    - Download SDL2 from the [official website](https://github.com/libsdl-org/SDL/releases/tag/release-2.30.11).